-Esophageal Cancer Diagnosis & Treatment
+Esophageal Cancer Treatment in Tacoma, WA

 It can be easy to forget the importance of the esophagus in everyday life.
 This muscular tube is not only responsible for helping us to process our food, but is essential in completing simple functions like swallowing.